How to Disable Comments on Your Facebook Wall/Profile [October 2021]

 This menu also presents the “Hide comment” option, meaning you don’t have to delete them if you don’t want to.

 Deleting Facebook Comments in Windows, Chromebook, Linux, or Mac using the Website

 Removing comments from a web browser is simple:

-- Find the comments you’d like to delete
+- Browse for the comment you’d like to delete.

 How to Turn Off Comments on Facebook Groups

-Facebook has created a way to turn off comments on Facebook pages and groups, but you need to be the group admin or the original poster to do so.
+Facebook has created a way to turn off comments on Facebook pages and groups, but you need to be the group admin or the original poster.

-Click the three-dot icon in the upper right-hand corner, and select “Turn Off Commenting.”
-Unfortunately, you still can’t turn off commenting entirely for the entire website.
+- Click the “horizontal ellipsis” (three horizontal dots) in the upper right-hand corner of the post, then select “Turn Off Commenting.”
+Unfortunately, you still can’t turn off commenting for the entire website.

-There are Google Chrome extensions that aim to give you more control over your social media accounts.
+Some Google Chrome extensions aim to give you more control over your social media accounts by hiding the comments.
 The Shut Up Comment Blocker for Chrome claims to do just that.
-With great reviews, this addition to your Chrome browser will give you the option to stop all comments.
+However, this option only hides them on your end while in the browser.

-The only drawback to adding an extension to Chrome is that it only works for that browser.
 So if you’re using the Facebook application on your mobile device, you may run into problems.
-If you’re truly dedicated to comment-free scrolling, this is an option for you!
+If you prefer comment-free scrolling, this option is for you!